 The SCREEN Group declares its commitment to encouraging both employees and workplaces to value mental and physical health, thus helping every employee become a forward-looking solution creator who is healthy both mentally and physically.

-Representative Director, President, Member of the Board, Chief Executive Officer
+Representative Director, President, Member of the Board, Chief Executive Officer (CEO)

 Promotion system